 The University of Pittsburgh ranks among the top universities in the world for its exceptional research strength and academic programs that focus on areas of great societal need and preparing students for productive and meaningful lives.

 Research is a major source of external investment in the university, and Pitt research has a substantial economic impact on society and the world.
-External expenditures for research were $808 million in FY 2018, and Pitt was in the top five in National Institutes of Health funding.
-The economic impact of Pitt research was $1.7 billion that year.
+External expenditures for research were $1.07 billion in FY 2022, and Pitt was in the top five in National Institutes of Health funding.
+The economic impact of Pitt research activities in Pennsylvania was $1.9 billion that year.
 Pitt researchers submitted a new invention disclosure nearly every day of the year.
-Translating research for world-wide impact, Pitt executed 162 licenses or options, including a record 23 new companies based on Pitt innovations that have the potential to improve life for millions of people.
+Translating research for world-wide impact, Pitt executed 229 patents, including a record 28 new companies based on Pitt innovations that have the potential to improve life for millions of people.

 Pitt Research, led by the Senior Vice Chancellor for Research, is the core unit at the University of Pittsburgh with responsibility to: